Cemeteries and crematoria in Brighton and Hove: Woodvale Cemetery and Crematorium

 The crematorium, inaugurated in 1930, was built behind the Nonconformist chapel and has an octagonal chimney.
 The materials are the same as those of the chapels.
 It is Sussex's oldest crematorium.
 Known as the Brighton Borough Crematorium at first, it was renamed the Woodvale Crematorium when the Parochial Cemetery (as it was known from 1902) became the Woodvale Cemetery in 1955.
 There is a memorial placed by the Commonwealth War Graves Commission listing 54 Commonwealth service personnel of World War II cremated here, comprising 12 Royal Navy sailors, 19 British Army soldiers, 18 British airmen, 2 merchant seamen, a Home Guardsman, a Canadian and an Indian serviceman.
-Two Victoria Cross winners were also cremated here: Major General William George Wallace (1863–1936) and Captain Philip John Gardner, late Royal Tank Regiment (1914–2003).
+Two Victoria Cross winners were also cremated here: Major General William George Walker (1863–1936) and Captain Philip John Gardner, late Royal Tank Regiment (1914–2003).
 In 1947, the occultist Aleister Crowley (who had died at Hastings) was cremated there.
 About 20 of his followers attended the service; as soon as Crowley's coffin was brought out, they "began chanting black magic incantations, to the astonishment of the attendants and undertakers", and Louis Wilkinson read excerpts from the Gnostic Mass, The Book of the Law, and "Hymn to Pan".
 Following newspaper reports that a Black Mass had been held at the ceremony, the council moved to ban the practice at the chapel: councillors described the events as "a desecration of consecrated ground" and stated that they had offended the whole town.
+English Wiccan writer Doreen Valiente was, in a more low-key ceremony, herself cremated at Woodvale in 1999 with a Wiccan High Priest officiating.
+Actor Alfred Lynch was cremated at Woodvale in 2003, and actress Hilda Braid, notable in her role as 'Nana' Moon in EastEnders, in 2007.

 In 2020, the cremation and private burial of "Forces' Sweetheart" Dame Vera Lynn took place at Woodvale following a military procession from her home village of Ditchling.

 Renovation work was scheduled for April 2013 at the crematorium.
 New cremators were to be installed with the ability to retain and recycle waste heat, and the chapels were due to be redecorated.
 The council said about £1.5 million would be spent but savings of £42,000 per year would arise.